 It’s thought that an average person makes about 35,000 decisions per day.
-For an online store owner, some days a good portion of these decisions will be spent choosing products for your online store.
+For an online store owner, some days a good portion of these decisions could be spent choosing products for your online store.

-We’re here to help you navigate through the Printful Product Catalog and choose items that you’ll be proud to sell to your customers.
+We’re here to help you navigate the Printful Product Catalog and choose items that you’ll be proud to sell to your customers.

 Let’s get this show on the road!

 One of the most important things you need to do as an entrepreneur is to get to know your audience.
 If you don’t have any customers just yet, paint yourself a picture.
 Who is your customer and what are they buying?
 Thinking about this will help you shape your brand, choose the right products, and adjust your offering based on customer demand.